immanuelhume/gmm/README.txt

 in gmm.
 Other "primitives" like channels and mutexes are data structures implemented on top of these types.

-Note: due to limitations with the parser, certain one-liners are invalid.
+Note: the parser is not very sophisticated, and certain one-liners are invalid.
 This is a purely cosmetic issue and does not affect runtime.
-These will not parse:
+These, although valid in actual Go, will not parse here:

     func main() { dbg("hello world") }

-    type point struct { x float; y float }
+    type node struct { val int; left *node; right *node }

 Instead, please place things things between braces in their own lines, like so: